Backend Developer

 Updated a client's app to meet Google Play SDK requirements achieved successful Play Store approval after initial rejection.
 Created landing pages for clients to represent their business.

-Installed, configured and repaired CCTV systems and smart home appliances including smart thermostats, lighting systems and smart locks.
+Installed, configured and repaired CCTV systems, Home Security Systems and smart home appliances including smart thermostats, lighting systems, sensors and more.

 This is a plane tracker made with a Raspberry Pi and a Radio Antenna, it receives radio signals